GraceXu12/SUDOKU-SOLVER/README.md

 I have thus developed a code that implements a recursive backtracking algorithm to solve Sudoku puzzles of various difficulty levels.
 In backtracking algorithms, the approach involves constructing a solution incrementally.
-If it becomes evident at a certain point that the current path cannot lead to a solution, you backtrack to the previous step and explore an alternative route Implemented with recursive sudoku backtracking algorithm, The Sudoku Solver solves sudoku of all levels.
+If it becomes evident at a certain point that the current path cannot lead to a solution, you backtrack to the previous step and explore an alternative route